-Years ago Ted Mooney wrote a piece called “20 ways to cut water usage in plating shops” that is still applicable today.
-So I won’t repeat what he has written previously but emphasize a couple of points.
+Ted Mooney wrote a piece called “20 ways to cut water usage in plating shops” that is still applicable today.
+So I won’t repeat what he has written previously but I will emphasize a couple of points.
 Specifically, points number 3 (spray rinsing) and 11 (rinse tank timing) are something Gizmo Engineering can help with.
 The third most important way to save water is to use top sprays.
 Ted writes:

 If you handle ten loads per hour, and you spray for ten seconds each time a load is lifted, then water is running for only 100 seconds out of each 3600 seconds.

 Thus you can install a powerful 36 GPM spraying system while consuming an average of only 1 GPM.
-Mount a top spray on a rinse tank, and you have a very effective two-stage rinsing system that consumes very little water.Automated lines can be programmed to spray during lift only; manual lines can be quipped with foot-operated valves or limit switches and timers.Ted Mooney
+Mount a top spray on a rinse tank, and you have a very effective two-stage rinsing system that consumes very little water.Automated lines can be programmed to spray during lift only; manual lines can be quipped with foot-operated valves or limit switches and timers.

 A great way to conserve water is to consume fresh rinse water only for the time that you need to rinse the parts.
-And there are the advantages that the rinse water is cleaner than the water in immersion rinse tanks.
+And, there are the advantages that the rinse water is cleaner than the water in immersion rinse tanks.
 Also, the rinse water sprays with some amount of force to blast residual plating solution from the parts.
 Finally, spray rinses don’t take any additional floor space.

-Gizmo Engineering has developed a timer that will detect the racks, and then open the water spray solenoid.The only thing left to do to start saving water is to fabricate spray bars.
-Most shops are comfortable with this.
-The T5 or T6 timers are AC powered and simply plug into wall power.
-It works by a sensor detecting the rack.
-This can be an inductive proximity switch if the location of the rack is precise, or for not-so-accurate rack placements, a lever-arm (or whisker) switch will also work.
+Gizmo Engineering has developed a timer that will detect the racks, and then open the water spray solenoid.The solenoid is typically provided as an option for our timers and is pre-wired.
+The only thing left to do to start saving water is to fabricate spray bars.
+Most shops are comfortable with outfitting a PVC pipe with some spray nozzles.
+The timing is handled by the T5 or T6 timers that are 120VAC.
+The system works by a sensor detecting the rack.
+This can be an inductive proximity switch, (preferred) or a lever-arm (or whisker) switch will also work.